-Meetings between staff and parents, will take place online or by phone.
+Most meetings between staff and parents, will take place online or by phone with a few face to face meetings.
+Evidence of a recent negative LFT is required.

 Parents entering the grounds and office area are asked to wear a face covering, if they are able to do so.